 About Interlibrary Loans

-The Interlibrary Loan service (ILL) is one way to obtain material which is not held by Edinburgh University Library.
-This service may also be used to request material held in distant library sites and the Library Annexe.
+The Interlibrary Loan service (ILL) is one way to obtain material which is not held by the University of Edinburgh.
+This service may also be used to request material held in some other University library sites and the University Collections Facility (UCF).
 Information to help you use this service is provided.

 What the Interlibrary Loans service provides